What We Know About Wan 2.6 After the Official Launch

 The Wan 2.6 AI Model Lineup (As We Understand It Today)

-Based on official previews and hands-on testing available before the launch, Wan 2.6 AI appears to introduce four distinct models, each designed for a different creative workflow.
+Based on official previews and hands-on testing available, Wan 2.6 AI appears to introduce four distinct models, each designed for a different creative workflow.

 This separation is notable, as it reflects a deliberate move toward modular, purpose-built generation rather than a single “do-everything” model.

-From my early testing on the official Wan creation platform, the video workflows across these models already support up to 1080P output resolution, clip lengths of up to 15 seconds, first-frame and last-frame guidance, and optional audio input, providing a more complete cinematic setup than basic prompt-to-video generation.
+The video workflows across Wan 2.6 AI video model already support up to 1080P output resolution, clip lengths of up to 15 seconds, first-frame and last-frame guidance, and optional audio input, providing a more complete cinematic setup than basic prompt-to-video generation.

-The interface also supports up to three starring roles, similar to character-based workflows seen in systems like Sora, enabling multi-character scenes within a single clip.
+Wan 2.6 AI reference-to-video also supports up to three starring roles, similar to character-based workflows seen in systems like Sora, enabling multi-character scenes within a single clip.
+Beyond the official character options, users can upload their own preferred character videos—or even record their own face footage—to drive personalized reference-based creation.

 Wan 2.6-i2v (Image to Video)